igor

 - If you're a local student or researcher interested in computational complexity theory, check out the website of the Complexity Network (Warwick, Oxford, Imperial).

-- I'm interesed in advising phd students with a strong theoretical background.
+- I'm interesed in advising PhD students with a strong theoretical background.
 We accept applications twice a year; more information is available here.

 Research Interests